DoReMi Market: One Shot Hall of Fame

 The guests who got First Place One Shots in both rounds of song dictation in an episode would be placed in the Hall of Fame.
 If the guests are of a same group, and the member(s) of the group got First Place One Shots in both rounds of song dictation in an episode, the group would be placed in the Hall of Fame.
+From Episode 382, as there would be only one round of song dictation in each episode, there would be no more Hall of Fame entries to be recorded.

-As of episode 311, only eleven guests are placed in the Hall of Fame, as listed:
+Eleven guests are placed in the Hall of Fame, as listed: